 Naturally, consumers have always been watching product reviews, unboxings, or product demonstrations before actually buying a certain product.
 So, the curiosity and thirst for knowledge online has always been there for everyone.

 Educating people through corporate videos is just a lot more effective than reading or listening to instructions.
 Just the factor of being able to watch how things get done can make it a lot easier for people to learn about different topics.

-So, it is important for companies and even educational establishments to invest in educational and informative video content because not only can it be helpful for everyone but it can also be a great way to strengthen relationships with audiences.
+So, it is important for companies and even educational establishments to invest in educational and informative video content.
+Having these videos will not only be helpful but it is also a great way to strengthen relationships with audiences.

 Videos Without Sound

-It became a huge game changer when Facebook introduced its autoplay feature which automatically played videos on your feed but without any sound.
+It became a huge game changer when Facebook introduced its autoplay feature.
+Autoplay automatically played videos on your feed but without any sound.